ExpressenAB/bigip_exporter/README.md

 -exporter.bind_port | Which port the exporter should listen on | 9142
--exporter.partitions | A comma separated list containing the partitions that should be exported | All partitions -exporter.namespace | The namespace used in prometheus labels | bigip -exporter.config | A path to a yaml configuration file containing username and password (or just one of the two) | bigip_exporter.yml
+-exporter.partitions | A comma separated list containing the partitions that should be exported | All partitions -exporter.namespace | The namespace used in prometheus labels | bigip -exporter.config | A path to a yaml configuration file | none -exporter.debug | Print configuration on startup | False

 ## Implemented metrics
 * Virtual Server